quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/7A003--Performance-modeling-and-design-of-computer-systems/7pmdc_part24_16.3_Burkes_The.md

 }
 ```

-This code calculates the probability of having \(N_i = n\) jobs at a server given the arrival and service rates.
+This code calculates the probability of having $N_i = n$ jobs at a server given the arrival and service rates.
 The `probabilityOfNJobs` method uses the formula derived from Burke’s theorem to compute the desired probabilities.

 ---